West Milton in Miami County, Ohio — The American Midwest (Great Lakes)

 The Christian Education Building was constructed in 1962, on land formerly occupied by the parsonage which was moved to another portion of the property.

 Erected 1968 by The Childrens Department of West Milton Friends Sunday School.

 Location.
-39° 57.788′ N, 84° 19.77′ W. Marker is in West Milton, Ohio, in Miami County.
-Marker is at the intersection of Main Street and North Street, on the left when traveling north on Main Street.
 Touch for map.
 Marker is at or near this postal address: 47 North Main Street, West Milton OH 45383, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 29, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 1,049 times since then and 28 times this year.
+It was originally submitted on April 29, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 1,108 times since then and 18 times this year.
 Photos: 1, 2. submitted on April 29, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Christopher Busta-Peck was the editor who published this page.